peter1357908/cosc-60-computer-networks/lab4/README.md

 I am apparently behind a "Port Restricted Cone NAT" - I have a static mapped address, but any external host can send a packet to me (at that address) ONLY IF I have sent a packet to that external host at the exact IP address AND the exact port before.

+The result of following in the procedures in the last section can be found in the Wireshark captures also in this folder.

 ### Was I able to receive a UDP packet from a fellow student?
 From which student(s) have I tried?

 No; I have not attempted UDP communication with any fellow student.